 To investigate whether cross-modal attention $\mathbf{A}$ differs between clean and adversarial examples, we generated 1000 adversarial examples using C\&W untargeted attacks on the $\mathcal{D}_\text{VQAv2}^{1000}$ dataset.
 We evaluated the model's response performance on both clean and adversarial examples using VQA scores.
 The VQA score for clean examples was found to be 75.95, while for adversarial examples, it dropped significantly to 24.88.

 We then investigated the impact of adversarial attacks on cross-modal attention $\mathbf{A}$, as defined in \cref{sec:definition_of_attention}.
 Our analysis revealed significant disparities between clean and adversarial examples in terms of $\mathbf{A}$.
 To facilitate visual comparison, we applied a maxima operation across the multi-head attention dimensions to project $\mathbf{A}$ into a two-dimensional representation.
 As illustrated in \cref{fig:pipeline}, there are notable differences between the attention of clean examples ($\mathbf{A}(x_i)$) and adversarial examples ($\mathbf{A}(x_i')$).
 Specifically, we observed an increase in attention values for the 8th token following the attacks.
-Similar patterns were consistently observed across various attack methods (\eg, PGD, as shown in \cref{fig:attention_under_pgd}) and different question types (\eg, yes/no questions in \cref{fig:attention_of_yesno} and number-related questions in \cref{fig:attention_of_number}), with additional details provided in \cref{sec:more_visual_result}.
+Similar patterns were consistently observed across various attack methods and different question types and number-related questions, with additional details provided in Appendix.
 The differences in cross-modal attentions between clean and adversarial examples are consistent and can be quantitatively assessed using metrics such as mean-square error (MSE) and Kullback-Leibler (KL) divergence, as presented in the cells where column ``Adv'' intersects with rows ``MSE'' and ``KL'' of \cref{tab:score_of_clean_ref}.
 These findings suggest potential strategies for mitigating or purifying adversarial examples.